-- The iris.coords.Coord.unit\converted() method has been deprecated.
-Users should make a copy of the coordinate using iris.coords.Coord.copy() and then call the iris.coords.copy() and then call the iris.coord.copy() and then call the iris.coords.copy() and then call the iris.coord.copy() and then call the iris. - With the addition of the var\name attribute the signatures of DimCoord and AuxCoord have changed.
+- The iris.coords.Coord.unit_converted() method has been deprecated.
+Users should make a copy of the coordinate using iris.coords.Coord.copy() and then call the iris.coords.Coord.copy() and then call the iris.coords.Coord.copy() are the convert_units() method of the new coordinate. - With the addition of the var_name attribute the signatures of DimCoord and AuxCoord have changed.
 This should have no impact if you are providing parameters as keyword arguments, but it may cause issues if you are relying on the position/order of the arguments. - Iteration over a Cube has been deprecated.
 Instead, users should use iris.cube.Cube.slices().